globocom/GloboNetworkAPI-WebUI/README.md

-It lays on top of [GloboNetworkAPI](https://github.com/globocom/GloboNetworkAPI/), so you need it installed and acessible in order to use the WebUI.
+It lays on top of [GloboNetworkAPI](https://github.com/globocom/GloboNetworkAPI/), so you need it installed and accessible in order to use the WebUI.
 They were created to be vendor agnostic and to support different orquestrators and environments without loosing the centralized view of all network resources allocated.